martinvonz/jj/README.md

 such).
 Pointers to the heads of the operation DAG are kept as files in a directory (the filename is the operation id).
 When a new operation object has been created, its operation id is added to the directory.
-The transaction's base opertion id is then removed from that directory.
+The transaction's base operation id is then removed from that directory.
 If concurrent operations happened, there would be multiple new operation ids in the directory and only one base operation id would have been removed.
 If a reader sees the repo in this state, it will attempt to merge the views and create a new operation with